aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/titles/_index.md

     // Setting the font color of the chart title to blue chart.GetTitle().GetFont().SetColor(Color::Blue());

-    // Setting the title of category axis of the chart chart.GetCategoryAxis().GetTitle().SetText(u"Category");
+    // Setting the title of the category axis of the chart chart.GetCategoryAxis().GetTitle().SetText(u"Category");

-    // Setting the title of value axis of the chart chart.GetValueAxis().GetTitle().SetText(u"Value");
+    // Setting the title of the value axis of the chart chart.GetValueAxis().GetTitle().SetText(u"Value");

     // Saving the Excel file